Insect control with smart LED light

-Picture this: a warm summer night in your backyard with a solid group of friends, a cool drink in our hand and the glow from a campfire creating the perfect atmosphere along with your favorite playlist.
-It’s moments like this that make you forget about everything else – like the patio door left open… open to all the bugs that come out at night.
+Picture this: a warm summer night in your backyard with a solid group of friends, a cool drink in your hand and the glow from a campfire creating the perfect atmosphere along with your favorite playlist.
+It’s moments like these that make you forget about everything else – like the patio door left open… open to all the bugs that come out at night.
 Time for some insect control with smart LED lights.

 Repel bugs with the right wavelength of light